Financial advisors help build confidence for retirement

-In MLC-Ipsos research a year or so ago, 35 per cent of those who used a financial advisor felt ‘very well / fairly well prepared’ for retirement.
+In MLC-Ipsos research, 35 per cent of those who used a financial advisor felt ‘very well / fairly well prepared’ for retirement.
 Only 9 per cent of those who didn’t seek advice from a financial professional had the same confidence.

 This makes sense on several levels: